pixelwatt/cmb2-roadway-segments/README.md

 ### Does this plugin support custom map markers?

-Not yet, but it will.
+Yes, but only by using the template tag.

 ### Can I display a map of all map markers?

-Also not yet, but this is an upcoming feature.
+Also yes, but only by using the template tag.

 ## Changelog